cisco/mindmeld/docs/source/blueprints/home_assistant.rst

       ...

-However, since close/open/lock/unlock door are very similar to each other in the controller logic, we use a different implementation which can take full advantage of this similarity:
+However, since close/open/lock/unlock door are very similar to each other in the controller logic (for example, setting the state variable for the door), we can handle all of these intents in the one state `handle_door`.

 .. code:: python